 Don't be fooled into thinking that everything around Wat Phnom dates back to 1373.
 The temple had to be reconstructed several times over the centuries; the current structure was built in 1926.

-The French improved on the gardens during their colonization and the dictator Pol Pot made many modifications during the Khmer Rouge in the 1970s.
+The French improved on the gardens during their colonization and the dictator Pol Pot (Khmer Rouge architect of the Cambodian genocide) made many modifications in the 1970s.
 Many new statues have been added to suit different political and religious interests - even shrines for Taoist and Hindu beliefs have been sprinkled in.

 The faded mural on the ceiling above the largest Buddha statue is original and has never been restored.